Construction Lien Timeline

-Residential projects may impose additional requirements that must be met before you file a construction lien.
-If your lien is authorized by an arbitration ward, it must be filed within 120 days of when you last furnished contract services or materials.
+Residential projects may impose additional requirements that you must meet before you file a construction lien.
+If an arbitration award authorizes your lien, you must file it within 120 days of when you last furnished contract services or materials.
 Additional requirements apply to all filings of an unpaid balance within 60 days of the last furnishing of service.
 Favorable arbitration awards that allow the filing of the lien also apply under such circumstances.

 The arbitrator, typically chosen by the American Arbitration Association if no alternative arbitrator is agreed upon by both parties, has a timeline of 30 days to come to a decision about your lien.
 It is typical to lose several days during the selection process as well as during the forwarding of an AAA award, so you should react within 45 to 50 days of the last furnishing of materials to ensure sufficient time to file a construction lien.

 The definition of the term residential construction has caused some considerable confusion and debate within the topic of construction liens.
 If you seek to claim a construction lien that involves any improvement made to a single- or two-family home or a large number of units in which individuals and families dwell, you will more than likely have to deal with a residential constructing contract.
 Relevant authorities also typically consider multi-unit senior housing provided by a commercial company or operator as residential construction.